Cyteon/potatobot-lite/README.md

 ## Installation

+> Requirements:
+> - NodeJS
+> - NPM

-To set up and run the bot locally, follow these steps:
+Run the following commands to run the bot yourself

 ```sh
 # Clone the repository